 What is the graduate program like?

-If you would like to find out more about what the program is like from one of our Graduates, you can read their Day in the Life of article.
+If you would like to find out more about what the program is like take a look at the experience of some previous graduates in our Day in the Life section.

 Do you have age limits for applicants?

 No. All graduates are selected on their capabilities and demonstrated competence against the selection criteria.
 Our graduates come from a wide range of backgrounds, experiences and stages of life—from new graduates to people with many years of study and work experience.

 You must have completed your qualification within the past 5 years to be eligible.